awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al.md

 ```

 **Important**
 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
-If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
-For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
+If an older version of the agent is running on a managed node, some SSM Agent processes can fail\.
+For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your machines\.
 For information, see [Automating updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 Subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub to get notifications about SSM Agent updates\.